TickTeam/guide-tt/how_to_create_a_list_folder.md

 ### How to create a list folder?

-With Folders, organizing your lists is as simple as dragging and dropping.
+With Folders, organizing your lists is as simple as drag-and-drop.

 1.Sign in TickTick on web.